 In a country where metalcore reigns supreme, Last Days of Beethoven have made their mark on the genre that, outside the borders of their country, has long grown stagnant.
 Taking influences from the deathcore side of the -core movement in metal, LDOB have become one of the most popular acts in the Yangon scene, racking up a Myanmar Music Award for Best Metal Song in 2014, and playing to impassioned crowds at Voice of Youth at last year's edition and in 2017.

 At times the band's music flirts with technical time signature shifts and rapid-fire djent accents, but unlike in some nascent scenes where bands are still figuring out how to meld disparate styles, these guys seem to put it all together in a way that comes off naturally.
-If Myanmar ever were to have its breakout band, Last Days of Beethoven could be it.
+If the country ever were to have its breakout band, Last Days of Beethoven could be it.

 Taking a more straightforward approach to metalcore than their compatriots in Last Days of Beethoven, Nightmare go for a melding of the heavy and the accessible.
 Clean vocals, then the growls.
 Clear tone before the distorted one.
 You know the drill.
 A track dating back to 2014, “Phyit Pyat Khae The," sounds like a soft homage to Killswitch Engage.
 Other material, like "Parasite," however, skips the saccharine altogether, going for something decidedly more brutal.
 For Myanmar scene kids, it's all about the breakdown anyway; so as long as there's space for karate kicks and floor punching, it's all good.